bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	 - Model definition
 	 - Data access objects

 Layer intergrity must be preserved.
-This means that the UI layer should not directly depend on the data layer and that the data layer should not depend on the business logic layer
+Dependency is top down and sequential.
+This means that the UI layer should not depend directly on the data layer and the data layer cannot depend on any la

 ### Extensions
 Extensions are specialised modules.
 They must represent a set of functionality; whether business, system or infrastructure.